 How long can I check out a hotspot?

-High-speed AT&T hotspots will be available for a 90-day checkout period, with the option of a 30-day renewal.
+High-speed AT&T hotspots are available for a 90-day checkout period, with the option of a 30-day renewal.

 What do I need to bring?